tsunami416604/azure-docs.hu-hu/articles/azure-maps/map-create.md

 ## <a name="try-out-the-code"></a>A kód kipróbálása

-Vessen egy pillantást a fenti mintakód.
-A JavaScript-kódot a bal oldalon található **js lapon** szerkesztheti, és a jobb oldalon látható **eredmények lapon** láthatja a Térkép nézet módosításait.
-Kattintson a **Szerkesztés CodePen** gombra, és szerkessze a kódot a CodePen.
+Tekintse meg a kód mintáit.
+A JavaScript-kódot a **js lapon** szerkesztheti, és az **eredmény lapon**megtekintheti a Térkép nézet módosításait.
+Kattintson a Szerkesztés elemre a **CodePen**, a jobb felső sarokban, és módosítsa a kódot a CodePen.

 <a id="relatedReference"></a>